 The Honors Program is an adventure!
-It is a fun and exciting journey that challenges students to be creative, curious and reflective.
-Honors students take on leadership roles, are part of a team of motivated learners, research topics in-depth and critically analyze the positions of others.
-In the Honors Program there are opportunities to make connections and receive mentoring from distinguished staff and faculty.
-Those who complete the Program are most likely to stand out and make a positive difference.
+It is a fun and exciting intellectual journey that challenges students to be creative, curious and reflective.
+You will extend your knowledge, exercise your mind, further your talents, and open up to new ideas.
+Honors students take on leadership roles, and are part of a team of motivated learners.
+They work closely with each other and their instructors to explore and research a variety of subjects and special topics in unique ways.
+There are multiple opportunities to make connections and receive mentoring from distinguished staff and faculty.
+Those who complete the Program are most likely to stand out and make a positive difference in their higher education.

 The Honors Program aims to: